mirgin01/EGA-VCF-AF-pipeline/README.md

-# VCF Processing Workflow
+# VCF Processing Pipeline

-This workflow goal is to cobtain a VCF with the Allele Frequencies fields calculated by ancestry and sex.
-The main modules are:
+This pipeline generates a VCF annotated with allele frequencies stratified by ancestry and sex.
+It is designed to facilitate downstream analyses that require population-aware frequency data.
+The pipeline consists of the following main modules:

-- Variant, genotype and sample quality control
+- Variant, Genotype, and Sample Quality Control

-- Sex inference
+- Sex Inference

-- Ancestry inference
+- Ancestry Inference

-- Allele frequencies recalculation and annotation
+- Allele Frequency Recalculation and Annotation by Ancestry and Sex

 The final output will be a VCF file with all population allele frequencies (`AF`) and supporting metrics annotated: